-- Only documents published and events, activities, or developments that took place through 31 December 2020 were assessed in the OBS 2021. - The survey is based on a questionnaire completed in each country by an independent budget expert:
+- Only documents published and events, activities, or developments that took place through 31 December 2022 were assessed in the OBS 2023. - The survey is based on a questionnaire completed in each country by an independent budget expert: María Caridad Ortiz and María Emilia Valencia Fundación para el Avance de las Reformas y Oportunidades FARO mortiz@grupofaro.org - To further strengthen the research, each country's draft questionnaire is also reviewed by an anonymous independent expert, and in Ecuador by a representative of the Ministerio de Economía y Finanzas.

-Maria Caridad Ortiz

-Fundación para el Avance de las Reformas y las Oportunidades - FARO Av.
-Diego de Almagro y Pedro Ponce Carrasco.
-Edificio Almagro Plaza.
-Piso 9.
-Oficina 912 mortiz@grupofaro.org

-To further strengthen the research, each country's draft questionnaire is also reviewed by an anonymous independent expert, and in Ecuador by a representative of the Ministerio de Economía y Finanzas.